-Shimonoseki is an important crossroads for travellers and Japanese history.
-At the extreme western tip of Honshū, it’s separated from the island of Kyūshū by only a narrow strait, famous in Japanese history for a decisive 12th-century clash between rival samurai clans.
-The expressway crosses the Kanmon-kaikyō strait on the Kanmon-bashi bridge; while another road, the shinkansen railway line and the JR railway line all tunnel underneath.
-You can even walk to Kyūshū through a tunnel under the strait!
-Shimonoseki is also an important connecting point to South Korea, with a daily ferry service to/from Busan.
-The town has a number of points of interest and some excellent, if potentially deadly, cuisine.
+At the extreme western tip of Honshū, Shimonoseki is separated from Kyūshū by a narrow strait, famous for a decisive 12th-century clash between rival samurai clans.
+The expressway crosses the Kanmon Straits (Kanmon-kaikyō) on the Kanmon-bashi, while another road, the shinkansen railway line and the JR railway line all tunnel underneath.
+You can even walk to Kyūshū through a tunnel under the water.
+Shimonoseki is also an important connecting point to South Korea.
+The town is famous for its seafood, particularly fugu, the potentially lethal pufferfish.